NickKondis/ws/_build/html/_sources/Geometric Distribution.md

 ## What is a Geometric distribution?

-Geometric distribution is the probability of your first success after X number of trials.
+Geometric distribution is the probability of your first success after X number of trials {cite}'cuemath'.
 For instance, the probability of getting the first 'heads' after a given number of coin flips.

 ## Properties of Geometric Distributions